aarya8i/learn-python/posts/001-getting-started-with-python.md

 ## What are strings
 Strings are similar to variables only they store text.
+When you are declaring a string you use quotation marks like so: (s = "string") When you print "s" it comes out like this: string

 I used all of these topic's to create a simple program and named it [convert.py](./convert.py)